-Russell Wilson Keeps Serving Up Relationship Goals—This Is Why Ciara Thinks She's the Luckiest Woman Ever
+Russell Wilson and Ciara Keep Serving Up Relationship Goals

 Russell Wilson set the bar high.

 When you come out of the gate with a mid-vacation proposal in the Seychelles followed by a wedding in an actual castle in Cheshire, England, well, it starts to feel like there's nowhere left to go but down.
-But when it comes to his two-plus year marriage with effervescent pop star Ciara, she of the magical hips, tireless work ethic and the catchy No. 1 singles, all the Seattle Seahawks quarterback does is win.
+But when it comes to his three-plus year marriage with effervescent pop star Ciara, she of the magical hips, tireless work ethic and the catchy No. 1 singles, all the Seattle Seahawks quarterback does is win.

-Using a football as life metaphor, the Super Bowl champion shared how welcoming daughter Sienna Princess Wilson last April (Ciara also has 4-year-old old Future Zahir Wilburn with former rapper fiancé Future) has given him even more drive to score.
-"I don't just play for my family that I've had before, but also my new family," he told the Seattle Post-Intelligencer last summer.
+Using a football as life metaphor, the Super Bowl champion shared how welcoming daughter Sienna Princess Wilson in 2017 (Ciara also has 5-year-old old Future Zahir Wilburn with former rapper fiancé Future) has given him even more drive to score.
+"I don't just play for my family that I've had before, but also my new family," he told the Seattle Post-Intelligencer in 2017.
 "Just playing for the little ones, playing for Ciara too and playing for my teammates and trying to do everything that I can to be the best that I possibly can be.
 I'm truly grateful every day to get to come home and it puts a smile on my face every time."

 He, in turn, has made it his mission to keep his wife grinning.
 "To share a special moment and a lifetime with somebody that you truly love and really cares about you is amazing," he told E!
-News of the "Level Up" singer, who will no doubt mark her 33rd birthday today with a sweet surprise from her husband and a gushing Instagram post that puts most other guys to shame.
+News of the "Level Up" singer, who he'll no doubt be cheering on as she hosts the 2019 American Music Awards later tonight.

 That's just how you do when you've landed your actual dream girl.
 "Funny thing is, I told somebody that that's the girl I wanted to be with before I ever met her," the devoted Christian shared during a talk at The Rock Church in San Diego, soon after they began dating in 2015.
-Having split with his former high school sweetheart Ashton Meem one year earlier and watched the Grammy winner undergo a painful breakup and vicious custody battle with her ex-fiancé, the 29-year-old just felt like he was meant to be with the woman who shared his strong faith, family values, drive and muscle tone.
+Having split with his former high school sweetheart Ashton Meem one year earlier and watched the 34-year-old Grammy winner undergo a painful breakup and vicious custody battle with her ex-fiancé, the 30-year-old just felt like he was meant to be with the woman who shared his strong faith, family values, drive and enviable muscle tone.

 The 2012 Rookie of the Year "is behind and supportive of Ciara in so many ways," an insider tells E!
 News.
 "Their connection is unbreakable.
 He is very into God and believes they were destined for each other."